Network calculus: Strict minimal service

 The system is said to provide a strict minimal service curve S to the pair (A,B) iff, $\forall s,t \in \mathbb R^+$, such that $s \leq t$, if $(s,t]$ is a backlog period, then $D(t)-D(s) \geq S(t-s)$.

 If a server offers a strict minimal service of curve S, it also offers a simple minimal service of curve S.

+Notations

+Depending on the authors, on the purpose of the paper, different notations or even names are used for the same notion.

 Basic results: Performance bounds and envelope propagation

 From traffic envelope and service curves, some bounds on the delay and backlog, and an envelope on the departure flow can be computed.

 Let A be an arrival flow, arriving at the ingress of a server, and D be the flow departing at the egress.
 If the flow as a traffic envelope E, and the server provides a minimal service of curve S, then the backlog and delay can be bounded:

 Moreover, the departure curve has envelope $E' = E \oslash S$.